Apoorv266/neoG-assignments/Notes/CSS - grids/readme.md

 ## What is breakpoint ?

-A point where a screen changes its layout is called breakpoint.
+- A point where a screen changes its layout is called breakpoint.

+- CSS breakpoints are points where the website content responds according to the device width, allowing you to show the best possible layout to the user.

+- CSS breakpoints are also called media query breakpoints, as they are used with media query.

 > Common breakpoints are -
 >